TomintheToon/docs/product-suite/staking-options-so/README.md

 # Staking Options (SO)

-Staking Options are a new incentive mechanism that rewards users or crypto protocols options rather than the underlying tokens.
-Staking options are designed to be flexible and tailored to different use cases that projects determine valuable.\
+Staking Options are a new and innovative incentive mechanism that reward users or crypto protocols with options rather than the underlying tokens.
+Staking Options are designed to be flexible and tailored to different use cases that projects determine valuable.\
 \
 \
 **Active Use Cases for Dual Finance:**

 * Liquidity - DIPs will reward stakers in SOs rather than standard liquidity mining rewards
 * Loyalty - Users lock tokens for fixed periods of time to receive the right to buy at a fixed price.
-Running this program for BONK
+Dual Finance is currently running this program for BONK
-* Airdrop - Reward participation to distribute the token and replace seed fundraising
+* Airdrop - Reward participation by distributing token options to your community - a great alternative to seed fundraising
-* Proof-of-Governance - Realms token voting also rewards SOs
+* Proof-of-Governance - Reward active DOA members with token options via token voting in Realms
-* Contribution - Teams, contributors, and partners receive token options as compensation for work
+* Contribution - Teams, contributors, and partners can be granted token options as compensation for work

 <figure><img src="../../.gitbook/assets/image (12).png" alt=""><figcaption><p>BONK Loyalty Staking Options</p></figcaption></figure>